You Are Invited! WLG Announces “Family Law Tuesday” Facebook Q&A

 Have a question about divorce, child custody, child support, alimony, marital assets, prenuptial agreements, or any other family law-related matter?
-On the first Tuesday of each month, Weinberger Divorce & Family Law Group invites you to attend Family Law Tuesday, a live Q&A session hosted on our WLG Facebook page.
+On the first Tuesday of each month, Weinberger Divorce & Family Law Group, LLC invites you to attend Family Law Tuesday, a live Q&A session hosted on our WLG Facebook page.

 We held our first family law chat last month.
 Our next Family Law Tuesday will be May 6th, from 8 – 9 pm.
 Highlights from April’s Q&A can be found below.
 We look forward to hearing from you!

 Q: How long, realistically, will I need to wait until I am actually divorced?
 From the point I file to the end, how long does it take for a NJ couple with no minor children?

 A: In New Jersey, the benchmark is one year (12 months) from the time of filing to when the divorce is final.
 Managing partner Bari Weinberger recently made a great video explaining time to divorce in detail, as well as what factors can lengthen (or shorten!) the time it takes.
 Thanks for the question!